 Physics invite applications for the position of a

 starting on October 1st, 2020.
 The position is limited to 3 years and offers

 Responsibilities and duties

-To qualify for the position, applicants must hold a doctoral degree in Mathematics.
+To qualify for the position, applicants should hold a PhD in mathematics.
+Very

 Part-time employment is possible.